ehoversten/Teaching_Review/HTML_CSS/html_forms.md

 * `<fieldset>`
     * An element we can use to group together form inputs
 * `<legend>`
-    * The element we use to label our fieldset grouped inputs
+    * Element we use to caption our fieldset element

 &nbsp;
 ## Form Attributes: